software-2021-09-02-15-38-08-utc

 WAN is all about SLA

-Service Providers offer Service Level Agreement (SLA) assurance, ensuring sufficient capacity relative to the offered traffic load.
+Service Providers assure Service Level Agreement (SLA), ensuring sufficient capacity relative to the offered traffic load.
 Traffic Engineering (TE) and Intelligent load balancing aim to ensure adequate capacity to deliver the promised SLA, routing customers’ traffic where the network capacity is.
 In addition, some WAN SPs use point-to-point LSP TE tunnels for individual customer SLAs.

-WAN networks are all about SLA, and there are several ways to satisfy them: Network Planning and traffic Engineering.
+WAN networks are all about SLA, and there are several ways to satisfy them: Network Planning and Traffic Engineering.
 The better planning you do, the less TE you need.
-However, planning requires accurate traffic flow statistics to fully understand the network’s capabilities.
-Sometimes, an accurate network traffic profile doesn’t exist, and many networks are vastly over-provisioned.
+However, planning requires accurate traffic flow statistics to understand the network’s capabilities fully.
+An accurate network traffic profile sometimes doesn’t exist, and many networks are vastly over-provisioned.

 A key point: Netflow